USUBadBatch/5510-Midterm/problems/p6/c.md

 # What are the logical applications of this tool for an autonomous robot?
+    This tool could be applied to any autonomous robot that has to interacted with humans.
+This could be from a system for the TSA that uses emotions as input for some screening model to a survival routine for a delivery robot in a sketchy place.
+If the robot interacts with humans at all, it could use emotion detection and use human emotions as input for its decision making.

-# What are the ethical and legal consequences of fielding a system that makes deci-sions based on this tool?
+# What are the ethical and legal consequences of fielding a system that makes decisions based on this tool?
+    No computer or AI system is perfect.
+Any system that uses emotion detection and makes decision based on that will make a wrong decision at some point.
+This consequences of that for the victim could range from nothing happening to mental damage to physical harm.
+The backer or maintainer of such a system would have to ensure proper protocol are in place to deal with such occurances.
+They would be ethically responsible for the choices the system makes and legally if the victim decided to press charges/sue and a court found them in the right.